calltracking/ctm-nodejs/README.md

 Example Node.js Application to connect to CallTrackingMetrics embeddable softphone into your application.

+For setup and embedding instructions, see the [CTM Phone Embed User Guide](./USER_GUIDE.md).

   * You can either use our component's UI or build your own
   * Authentication is handled automatically via backend connection